alttch/eva-plugin-alarmer/README.md

 If the alarm lvar has "0" status, the alarm is considered as disabled.

-The alarm log is stored in the specified database and contains all possible info about alarm actions.
-The field action code value "T" means alarm was triggered, "A" is for acknowledged.
+The alarm log is stored in the specified database and contains all available info about alarm actions.
+The field "action" code value "T" means alarm was triggered, "A" is for acknowledged.

 ## Exposed API methods